 Ravencoin’s own wallet is available in the Apple App Store and Google Play Store.

 The transaction time for Ravencoin can be as short as one minute, according to cryptocurrency exchange Bitni.
-For true immutability of the transactions, though, Bitni says transaction times between six and 100 minutes are most secure.
+For the true immutability of the transactions, Bitni says transaction times between six and 100 minutes are most secure.

 Ravencoin.
 "About the Ravencoin Project."
 Accessed Nov.
 2, 2021.

 Blockchain.com.
 "Explaining Bitcoin Transaction Fees."
 Accessed Nov.
 2, 2021.